-- GPIO6 and GPIO7 are sampled on the rising edge of the reset signal.
-The state of GPIO6 and GPIO7 determines the function of the multiplexed pins of the 5502, see Section 3.3, Configurable External Ports and Signals, for more information on pin multiplexing.
-The state of GPIO6 and GPIO7 during the rising edge of reset determines the values for the Parallel/Host Port Mux Mode and the Serial Port 2 Mux Mode bits, respectively, of the External Bus Control Register (XBSR). - GPIO4 is sampled on the rising edge of the reset signal to set the state of the CLKMD0 bit of the Clock Mode Control Register (CLKMD), which in turns, determines the clock source for the DSP.
+- GPIO6 is sampled on the rising edge of the reset signal.
+The state of GPIO6 determines the function of the multiplexed pins of the 5501.
+(See Section 3.3, Configurable External Ports and Signals, for more information on pin multiplexing.)
+The state of GPIO6 during the rising edge of reset determines the value of the Parallel/Host Port Mux Mode bit of the External Bus Control Register (XBSR). - GPIO4 is sampled on the rising edge of the reset signal to set the state of the CLKMD0 bit of the Clock Mode Control Register (CLKMD), which in turns, determines the clock source for the DSP.
 The CLKMD0 bit selects either the internal oscillator output (OSCOUT) or the X2/CLKIN pin as the input clock source for the DSP.
 If GPIO4 is low at reset, the CLKMD0 bit will be set to 0 and the internal oscillator and the external crystal generate the input clock for the DSP.
 If GPIO4 is high, the CLKMD0 bit will be set to 1 and the input clock will be taken directly from the X2/CLKIN pin. - After the reset signal transitions from low to high, the DSP will not be taken out of reset immediately.
 Instead, an internal counter will count 41032 clock cycles to allow the internal oscillator to stabilize (only if GPIO4 was low).
 The internal counter will also add 70 reference clock cycles to allow the reset signal to propagate through different parts of the device. - After all internal delay cycles have expired, the IACK pin will go low for two CPU clock cycles to indicate this internal reset signal has been deasserted.
-The BOOTM[2:0] pins will be sampled and their values will be stored in the Boot Mode Register (BOOTM_MODE).
-The value in the BOOTM_MODE register will be used by the bootloader to determine the boot mode of the DSP. - Program flow will commence after all internal delay cycles have expired.
+The BOOTM[2:0] pins will be sampled and their values will be stored in the Boot Mode Register (BOOTM\MODE).
+The value in the BOOTM\MODE register will be used by the bootloader to determine the boot mode of the DSP. - Program flow will commence after all internal delay cycles have expired.

-The 5502 has internal circuitry that will count down 70 reference clock cycles to allow reset signals to propagate correctly to all parts of the device after reset (RESET pin goes high).
-Furthermore, the 5502 also has internal circuitry that will count down 41,032 reference clock cycles to allow the oscillator input to become stable after waking up from power-down state or reset.
+The 5501 has internal circuitry that will count down 70 reference clock cycles to allow reset signals to propagate correctly to all parts of the device after reset (RESET pin goes high).
+Furthermore, the 5501 also has internal circuitry that will count down 41,032 reference clock cycles to allow the oscillator input to become stable after waking up from power-down state or reset.
 If a reset is asserted, program flow will start after all stabilization periods have expired; this includes the oscillator stabilization period only if GPIO4 is low at reset.
 If the oscillator is coming out of power-down mode, program flow will start immediately after the oscillator stabilization period has completed.
-Table 3-24 summarizes the number of reference clock cycles needed before program flow begins.
+Table 3-23 summarizes the number of reference clock cycles needed before program flow begins.

-CONE REFERENCE CLOCK CYCLES After Peset Oscillator Not Used (GPIO4 = 1) 70 After Reset Oscillator Used (GPIO4 = 0) 41,102 After Oscillator Power-Down 41,032
+COND REFERENCE CLOCK CYCLES After Deast Oscillator Not Used (GPIO4 = 1) 70 After Reset Oscillator Used (GPIO4 = 0) 41,102 After Oscillator Power-Down 41,032